 A native of New Orleans, Dr. Haik earned his medical degree at Louisiana State University.
 After residency at New York’s Edward S. Harkness Eye Institute at the Columbia-Presbyterian Medical Center, he joined Cornell University and the Memorial Sloan-Kettering Cancer Center.
 In 1986, he joined Tulane University in New Orleans as a professor of Ophthalmology.
 He was subsequently made program director and medical director of the Eye, Ear, Nose and Throat Hospital, where he trained residents from Tulane, LSU and the Ochsner Foundation.
 In 1991, he was named the George M. Haik, Sr., MD - St. Giles Foundation Professor of Pediatric and Adult Ophthalmic Oncology, Tulane’s first endowed chair in Ophthalmology.

 Dr. Haik is a member of numerous prestigious medical and scientific societies.
-He is past president of the Association of University Professors of Ophthalmology, the American Eye Study Club, and the American Society of Ophthalmic Ultrasound; a fellow of the American Academy of Ophthalmology, the American College of Surgeons (for which he recently completed a 3-year term on the Board of Regents), and the New York Academy of Medicine; and a member of the American Ophthalmological Society.
+He is past president of the Association of University Professors of Ophthalmology, the American Eye Study Club, and the American Society of Ophthalmic Ultrasound; a fellow of the American Academy of Ophthalmology, the American College of Surgeons (for which he has also served three consecutive three-year terms on the Board of Regents), and the New York Academy of Medicine; and a member of the American Ophthalmological Society.

-Dr. Haik has authored or co-authored over 150 peer-reviewed journal articles, book chapters and abstracts.
+Dr. Haik has authored or co-authored more than 160 peer-reviewed journal articles, book chapters and abstracts.
 He is internationally renowned as an expert in the diagnosis and management of ophthalmic tumors and has received numerous grants for his research.
 An accomplished and enlightening educator, Dr. Haik has given hundreds of presentations in both national and international forums and has received a Life Achievement Honor Award from the American Academy of Ophthalmology.

 Dr. Haik has two children, Barrett and Claire.